 Waiting By the Side of the Road

-About two thousand years ago, a blind beggar languished along the dusty roadside outside the gates of Jericho, which even then, was one of the world’s oldest cities.
+About two thousand years ago, Mark 10:46 languished along the dusty roadside outside the gates of Jericho, which even then, was one of the world’s oldest cities.
 This blind beggar's name was Bartimaeus, and although we don't know how old he was, we can assume his was a undesirable life.

 Whether he'd been blind from birth, or blinded from some accident or disease, being denied sight for any length of time in that culture would have been sheer misery.
 It's bad enough today in North America, where our culture is quite progressive in curing, treating, or providing assistance for people with vision problems.
 Two thousand years ago, blindness was a virtual prison.